From the name of a type of leather-soled shoe or sandal made on the Balearic Islands. It originally indicated a person who made or sold this item.

 Pereira Portuguese, Galician

 From Portuguese and Galician pereira

-Means "dweller on a piece of land whose rent is one-fifth its produce" from Spanish and Catalan quintana
+Originally indicated someone who lived on a piece of land where the rent was a fifth of its produce, from Spanish and Catalan quintana

-Denoted a person from one of the various places of this name in Spain.
-Quirós, the place name, may derive from the Galician queiroa
+Denoted a person from one of the various places of this name in Spain, which may derive from Galician queiroa

 Originally indicated a person who lived in a thickly wooded area, from Latin ramus